 Framing is the practice of organizing and restructuring a message to emphasize specific parts without altering its fundamental components.

-Fundraising events are events that gather people at a specific time and place, something that tends to motivate donors to give.
-Events tend to be effective, but you have to balance the cost and time of events against how much you will raise.
+Fundraising events gather people at a specific time and place, which tends to motivate donors to give.
+Events tend to be effective, but you must balance the cost and time of events against how much you will raise.
 As a rule of thumb, an event should not cost more than 10% of its proceeds.

 Fundraising mail is fundraising solicitations sent directly to a prospective donor via the mail.

 The fundraising plan is the part of the campaign plan that outlines the fundraising goals, strategies, and tactics to raise the money needed by Election Day.

 Geographic targeting is the process of identifying the most effective and highest value precincts for voter persuasion and mobilization.